Healthy and Sustainable Pre School Scheme

 • Access to the Gold Standard Healthy Snack Award

-If you operate an early years setting and are interested in getting involved, please contact Nicola Greenway, the Healthy Early Years Caerphilly Coordinator by email at GREENN1@CAERPHILLY.GOV.UK.
+If you operate an early years setting and are interested in getting involved, please contact the Early Years Hub earlyyearshub@caerphilly.gov.uk.

 Follow us